 Q1.
 What is threat intelligence in cybersecurity?

 Q3.
-What are the main types of threat intelligence?
+What are the different types of cyber threat intelligence?

 The main types are strategic, tactical, operational, and technical threat intelligence.